 - Nature lovers searching for solitude and peace can head to the School House Pond, located across the street from the Prince George’s County Administration Building in Upper Marlboro.
 The pond is an excellent spot for fishing and birdwatching, the Prince George’s County Parks and Recreation Department provides a birding checklist for visitors.

-- The Suitland Bog is a unique wetland landscape home to carnivorous plants and a variety of plants on the “Rare, Threatened, and Endangered Plants of Maryland” list from the Maryland Natural Heritage Program.
+- The Suitland Bog is a unique wetland landscape home to carnivorous plants and a variety of ones on the “Rare, Threatened, and Endangered Plants of Maryland” list from the Maryland Natural Heritage Program.
 The bog is open to visitors from dawn to sunset, and parking is available at the Suitland Community Center.

 - Explore an area that was once a colonial town dating back to 1706.
 This major river crossing community, called Queen Anne, was a popular transit location of the past, and it’s now known as the Queen Anne Fishing Area.
 This tidal river is open for fishing along its banks, and a Chesapeake Bay and Coastal Sport license is required for fishers 16 and older.